ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:term: .term}

-# Stand-alone VPN clients (Windows, Linux, and Mac OS X)
+# Connecting to SSL VPN from MotionPro clients (Windows, Linux, and Mac OS X)
 {: #standalone-vpn-clients}

-## Windows stand-alone client
+## Windows standalone client
 {: #windows-standalone-client}

-1. Depending on your operating system, download the latest MotionPro 32-bit or 64-bit files from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){: external} download site.
+1. When you [log in to SSL VPN](docs/iaas-vpn?topic=iaas-vpn-getting-started) using the web browser, the compatible version of MotionPro client is available for you to download.
 2. Install and set up MotionPro:
    1. Run MotionProSetup to install the software.
    2. Run the MotionPro Setup Wizard.
 Then, click the MotionPro icon on your desktop and select **Profile > Add**.